-I hope episode 18 solved all your problems with different uses of 'like' in English.
-What about 'likely'?
-How to use that?
+I hope episode 18 solved all your problems with different meanings of LIKE in English.
+What about LIKELY?
+How to use this word?
 You will learn it from this episode.

 When somebody asks you if you will come to the party, you can say: Likely, meaning that there is a great chance you will be there.
 And on the contrary, if you say: Unlikely – it means the chances of you coming are low.

 <<<Subscribe on iTunes>>> <<<Watch on Youtube>>> <<<Support us>>>

 - Will it rain tomorrow? – Likely / Very likely / Most likely (if the forecast shows 75% of higher probability of rain)